ArchipelagoMW/Archipelago/worlds/khrecom/docs/khrecom_en.md

 3. Click the drop down menu at the top-right and choose "Re:Chain of Memories"

-4. Click Mods>Install a New Mod
+4. Click `Mods>Install a New Mod`

-5. In "Add a new mod from GitHub" paste "gaithern/KH-RECOM-AP-LUA"
+5. In "Add a new mod from GitHub" paste `gaithern/KH-RECOM-AP-LUA`

 6. Click Install